Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Computation Results

+\AddTwo{Additionally, a comparison computation with the previous method \citep{Maki2020} is shown in the figure to show the effectiveness of the proposed method to maintain safety.
+In the previous study, circumscribed rectangular without safety distance was used to represent the ship's hull.
+For the comparison computation, the objective function of \citet{Maki2020} was modified by introducing the collection vector $\boldsymbol{w}_{\textrm{dim}}$ and $w_{c}=100$ was used.}

-\Cref{fig:nnk_in_whole} shows the obtained control input $\boldsymbol{u}(t)$ and state $\boldsymbol{x}(t)$ achieved by the optimal $\boldsymbol{u}(t)$ on berthing of Nanko without wind disturbance; $U_{T}=0$.
-Note that if $u > u_{\text{threshold}}$, which means thrust of side thrusters are zero, shown as $n_{BT}=0$ and $n_{ST}=0$ in the figure.
-The figure indicates that the optimization on trajectory planning with the new collision avoidance algorithm works well; the ship has reached the berthing point while avoiding the static obstacles with sufficient distance. \Cref{fig:nnk_in_near} shows the terminal phase of the same berthing result with \Cref{fig:nnk_in_whole}; Trajectory and control input are shown only for times when the Euclidean distance between midship and berthing point is less than 2 $L_{\mathrm{pp}}$.
+\EraseTwo{The figure} \Cref{fig:nnk_in_whole} indicates that the optimization on trajectory planning with the new collision avoidance algorithm works well; the ship has reached the berthing point while avoiding the static obstacles with sufficient distance. \Cref{fig:nnk_in_near} shows the terminal phase of the same berthing result with \Cref{fig:nnk_in_whole}; Trajectory and control input are shown only for times when the Euclidean distance between midship and berthing point is less than 2 $L_{\mathrm{pp}}$.
 In \Cref{fig:nnk_in_whole} and \ref{fig:nnk_in_near}, the light blue ellipses around the ship are ship domain, which shown from $t=0 to \ t=t_{\mathrm{f}}$ at the intervals of 200 seconds. \Cref{fig:nnk_in_near} also shows the domain boundary vertices themselves.
 As shown in \citet{Maki2020b}, the subject ship tended to turn starboard while propeller reversal.
 It seems the CMA-ES found the solution which uses the characteristic on the reverse maneuvering of the subject ship to stop within the minimum time.

+\AddTwo{\Cref{fig:nnk_in_whole,fig:nnk_in_near} also show the result of comparison computation with the previous method; however, the previous method shows an inappropriate path.
+The ship got too close to the obstacle when turning the vicinity of the obstacle (\Cref{fig:nnk_in_whole}) and passing by the moored vessel (\Cref{fig:nnk_in_near}).
+It should be emphasized that the previous method obtained a collision-free trajectory, which means obtained trajectory is optimal from an optimization scheme standpoint; however, it is insufficient for practical use.
+In contrast, the proposed method can obtain a trajectory with a certain safety distance suitable for practical use.}

 Fig.\ref{fig:nnk_out_whole} shows the result of the unberthing computation.
 Same as berthing, CMA-ES with the proposed collision avoidance algorithm can obtain resalable trajectory and control inputs.